SherG/sherrieg/content/blog/hyundai-purge-valve-problem.md

 Background: I wound up having a series of 440-range error codes, which ultimately combined with a 300-302 error code.

-* Garage #1 originally diagnosed the PO440-ish (I forget the actual number) error code as an air bag problem, even though I brought the car in because, upon fill-up, it stalled.
+Garage #1 originally diagnosed the PO440-ish (I forget the actual number) error code as an air bag problem, even though I brought the car in because, upon fill-up, it stalled.

 This 'diagnosis' led to a humorous conversation where the young mechanic informed me that he had a $10,000 computer so his diagnosis had to be right.
-To which I admitted that I only had a $23 car computer from Amazon but wondered how an airbag problem could cause a stall upon fillup.
+To which I admitted that I only had a $23 car computer from Amazon, but wondered how an airbag problem could cause a stall upon fillup.
 Also the code itself indicated an evap system problem.

 He eventually decided the purge valve was the issue and replaced it.
 That worked on the first fill-up, but the problem immediately returned, along with the check engine light.

 Returned to Garage #1.
 They said they didn't know what the problem was.
 I suggested new spark plugs + a gas cap.
 Couldn't hurt, and it'd been a while since the plugs were replaced.
 This did not work either.

 * Garage #2: Mechanic informed me that the CVV valve needed to be replaced.
-Ten miles from garage, on return home, check engine light returned + problem appeared upon fill up. <a href="https://repairpal.com/obd-ii-code-p0446" target="blank">PO446 error code</a>.
+Ten miles from garage, on return home, check engine light returned + problem appeared upon fill up.
+I got a <a href="https://repairpal.com/obd-ii-code-p0446" target="blank">PO446 error code</a>.
 (Evap circuit control issue.)

 Returned to mechanic: after an hour, he returned to tell me he'd figured out I need a new (wait for it) purge valve and had installed it.
 Then he explained in detail how he arrived at his conclusion.
 And he'd done extensive electrical tests via computer and found no other problem.